callmeexin/langmanus4BIA/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Report a bug to help us improve LangManus
+about: Report a bug to help us improve BiaGhosterCoder
 title: ''
 labels: bug

 ---

-Thank you for your support and contribution to LangManus!
+Thank you for your support and contribution to BiaGhosterCoder!

 **Describe the Bug**
 A clear and concise description of the issue.